4teamwork/ftw.upgrade/README.rst

     The
     `create-upgrade <https://github.com/4teamwork/ftw.upgrade/blob/master/scripts/create-upgrade>`_
     script helps you create upgrade steps in any directory (also when not named ``upgrades``).
-    Download it and place it somewhere in your ``PATH``, cd in the directory and create an upgrade
+    Download it and place it somewhere in your ``PATH``, cd into the directory and create an upgrade
     step: ``create-upgrade add_control_panel_action``.

 If you would like to have colorized output in the terminal, you can install